henryhodelin/henryhodelin.github.io/README.md

 - Universidad Federal de Pernambuco------------Pernambuco, Brazil (08/2018-08/2023)
   -  Position: PhD Student (Degree incompleted due to )
-     -  dasdfasdfad
+     -  Representation of Multiple Operators in Nonlinear Optics using a single functionally weighted  Neural Network
+        - Function representation using neural networks
+        - Solution of differential equations using neural networks (PINNs)
+        - Representation of Nonlinear Operators using neural networks (DeepONet)
+        - Representation of Multiple Nonlinear Operators using a single neural network

 - Universidad Federal de Pernambuco------------Pernambuco, Brazil (08/2015-08/2017)
-  -  Position: PhD Student
+  -  Position: PhD Student (Degree incompleted due to )
      - çdjfoasodifsa